Provence offers one of the most complete holiday experiences/lifestyles

 Not as pretty as Aix, not as packed full of sights as Avignon, Arles might harshly be considered the ugly sister of the three.
 The major lure is the link with Van Gogh and the foundation

 where his work, and that of modernist painters following in his footsteps can be viewed.
+Famous Van Gogh works completed in Arles include, Cafe Terrace at Night and Le Jardin de La Maison de Sante.
+The later is where he was cared for after cutting off part of his ear after a row with Paul Gauguin.
 There's also the stunning Roman arena, second only to that of Nimes, in its state of preservation and glory.
 The streets of Arles are tight and cobbled, there are plenty of appealing cafes and restaurants, there's also the sense that the city is a gateway, standing as it does between inland Provence and the Camargue, with its gypsy history and cowboy bull herders.
 It's a city that tries very hard to be liked, attracting visitors with its annual summer international photography festival

 .
 For further information on Arles visit the Arles tourist office